FDio/vpp/docs/gettingstarted/writingdocs/buildingrst.rst

 Install the virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In your vpp-docs directory, run:
+In the vpp root directory on your system, run:

 .. code-block:: console